tgac-vumc/Statescopeweb/docs/create-signatures.md

 # Create Signatures from Single-cell RNA-seq Data

 This page guides you through the process of creating signature matrices (`X` and `stdX`) from your own single-cell RNA-seq data.
-Additionally, instructions for using a **Snakemake pipeline** and scheduling it with **SLURM** are provided.
+Additionally, instructions for using a **Snakemake pipeline** and optionally scheduling it with **SLURM** on the HPC are provided.

 ---

 ## Accepted Input Formats

-- **Seurat Objects**
-  - Format: `.rds` files containing Seurat objects.
-  - Version: Compatible with Seurat v3 and above.

-- **SingleCellExperiment Objects**
+- **Anndata**
+  - Add some information about the file types

+- **Have data in some other format ?**
+  - Convert it using our script
-  - Format: `.rds` files containing SingleCellExperiment objects.
+    - .rds files

-- **Counts Matrices with Metadata**
-  - Counts matrix in CSV or TSV format.
-  - Metadata file containing cell annotations.
+    - counts data and metadata separately (.mtx, .csv....)

 ---